conversaShawn/using-cypress-skip-test-plugin/README.md

-This is for testing the expected behavior of the [cypress-skip-test plugin](https://github.com/cypress-io/cypress-skip-test)
+This branch is for testing the importing onlyOn and cy.onlyOn in the same test with the [cypress-skip-test plugin](https://github.com/cypress-io/cypress-skip-test)

 ### 2. Fork this repo